Simmons Branch Drainage Improvement Project - Phase 2

 - $5.6 million

 - Moffat Pipe, Inc. (Construction)

-Once the work site is completely prepared, construction of the stormwater infrastructure will go from Pineview Drive and continue along Swift Drive.
-This will be completed in February 2019.
+Construction of the stormwater system is expected to start at Pineview Drive and continue along Swift Drive.
+This work should start in December.
 Sidewalk improvements will be done at the end of the project.